Last Updated onReading Time: 3 minutes

 This site has affiliate links and links to my own programs.
 If something is quality, I may recommend it.
 When people buy stuff I recommend, I might get paid.
 Just letting you know.

 Wow.
 When I read that paragraph, accountability sounds so BORING.
 Unless, of course, you’re a business owner who enjoys things like, oh, I don’t know, HAVING A BUSINESS THAT DOESN’T DIE!
 If that’s YOU, then you probably think this very exciting!

 [ Update written after the post was complete: I wanted to jump in with some quick tips for rockin’ the power of Accountability, but I ended up on a lil’ rant.
-So I’ll start with the quick tips in the next segment (wanna skip the rant?
-I don’t recommend it, but you can scroll do the bottom and click the next segment). ]
+So I’ll start with the quick tips in a separate segment. ]

 Begin Rant...
 Now:

 Can I just jump in here for a sec… You sure?
 Ok, great…

 Holy Crap!
 What a bunch of unaccountable bums out there.
 I mean, I can’t believe the number of people who have jobs, people that have a place to go to where they have a job description — it’s spelled out for them what they are to do, they’ve had some sort of training, and yet they don’t do their job.
 They don’t care.
 They want to get paid more, but they don’t create more value.

 And don’t give me the whole, “If they’d pay me more, I’d work harder,” load of chicken dung.
 That’s a big lie, because the person saying that hasn’t worked hard a day in their life.